RasaHQ/rasa/README.md

 1. **Make sure the [milestone](https://github.com/RasaHQ/rasa/milestones) already exists and is scheduled for the correct date**
 2. **Take a look at the issues & PRs that are in the milestone**: does it look about right for the release highlights we are planning to ship?
-Does it look like anything is missing? (don't worry about being aware of every PR that should be in, but it's useful to take a moment to evaluate what's assigned to the milestone)
+Does it look like anything is missing?
+Don't worry about being aware of every PR that should be in, but it's useful to take a moment to evaluate what's assigned to the milestone.
 3. **Post a message on the engineering Slack channel**, letting the team know you'll be the one cutting the upcoming release, as well as:
     1. Providing the link to the appropriate milestone